syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 {% endhighlight %}
 {% endtabs %}

-N> Similarly, the UI for swiping from right to left or bottom to top in vertical or horizontal orientation can be customized by using the `SfListView.EndSwipeTemplate`.
+N> Similarly, the UI for swiping from right to left or bottom to top in vertical or horizontal orientation can be customized by using the [SfListView.EndSwipeTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_EndSwipeTemplate).

 N> The swipe template is mandatory to perform swiping in the `SfListView`.

 ![Start swipe view in .NET MAUI ListView](Images/swiping/maui-listview-startswipetemplate.jpg)

+![End swipe view in .NET MAUI ListView](Images/swiping/maui-listview-endswipetemplate.jpg)

 Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/how-to-customize-the-swipe-view-in-.net-maui-listview).

-![End swipe view in .NET MAUI ListView](Images/swiping/maui-listview-endswipetemplate.jpg)

 N> Customize the appearance of each swipe item with different templates based on specific constraints by using the `DataTemplateSelector`.